abhiTronix/vidgear/docs/help/writegear_ex.md

 ??? new "New in v0.2.1"
     This example was added in `v0.2.1`.

-!!! failure "Make sure this `-i` audio-source it compatible with provided video-source, otherwise you encounter multiple errors or no output at all."
+!!! failure "Make sure this `-i` audio-source it compatible with provided video-source, otherwise you could encounter multiple errors or no output at all."

 ```python hl_lines="11-12"
 # import required libraries